Net2027/MinePack/README.md

 # 📖 About

-**PackIran** is a modern Minecraft platform dedicated to providing high-quality downloads for the Minecraft community.
+**MinePack** is a modern Minecraft platform dedicated to providing high-quality downloads for the Minecraft community.

 Discover and download the latest **Shaders**, **Mods**, **Resource Packs**, and **Minecraft** versions through a clean, fast, and user-friendly interface.